cujojs/curl/README.md

 * /resources/my-cool-app-v1.3/styles/reset.css
 * http://some-cdn/uber/module.js

-Note: you will need to create a path to curl's plugins and other modules if the curl folder isn't directly under the same folder as your web page. curl.js uses the same mechanism to find its own modules.
+Note: you will need to create a path to curl.js's plugins and other modules if the curl folder isn't directly under the same folder as your web page. curl.js uses the same mechanism to find its own modules.

-TODO: explain the pluginPath configuration parameter.

 ----------------------------------------